Android TV: Overview

+A special certification, called Android TV "Operator Tier", is available for pay television and other service operators allowing them to customize the home screen; manage UI as well as available apps, content or services on the Android TV devices that they provide to their subscribers; thus, differentiating from other operators and devices running Android TV as well.

+By May 2022, Android TV has over 10,000 compatible apps available on the Play Store, up from the 6,500 available at launch.

 History

 Android TV was first announced at Google I/O in June 2014, as a successor to the commercially unsuccessful Google TV.
-The Verge characterized it as being more in line with other digital media player platforms, but leveraging Google's Knowledge Graph project; Chromecast compatibility; a larger emphasis on search; closer ties to the Android ecosystem (including Google Play Store and integration with other Android families such as Android Wear); and native support for video games, Bluetooth gamepads, and the Google Play Games framework.
-Some attendees received the platform's development kit, the ADT-1; The Information reported that the ADT-1 was based on a scrapped "Nexus TV" launch device that was being developed internally by Google.
+Some attendees received the platform's development kit, the ADT-1.
+The Information reported that the ADT-1 was based on a scrapped "Nexus TV" launch device that was being developed internally by Google.
 Google unveiled the first Android TV device, the Nexus Player developed by Asus, at a hardware event in October 2014.

 The ADT-2 development kit device was released before the release of Android TV 9.0.
 Android TV 10 was released on December 10, 2019, together with the ADT-3 development kit.
 Android TV 11 was released for the ADT-3 on September 22, 2020, while rollouts were planned for original equipment manufacturer partners in subsequent months.

+In September 2020, it was announced that Google TV experience that was designed to browse and discover content, will be available on televisions from Android TV OS partners starting in 2021.
+In February 2021, an update to Android TV home screen was announced which added three new tabs at the top: Home, Discover, Apps.
+The 'Discover' tab presents personalized recommendations for movies, shows and live TV.

 Android TV 12 was released on November 30, 2021, with rollouts planned for late 2022.
 Android TV 13 was released on December 2, 2022 for developers using the ADT-3 development kit.

 Features

+Content recommendations

+Available since February 2021, the 'Discover' tab on updated home screen presents personalized recommendations for movies, shows and live TV.

-The Android TV platform is an adaptation of the Android OS for set-top boxes and as integrated software on smart TV hardware.
-Its home screen uses a vertically-scrolling, row-based interface, including a "content discovery" area populated by suggested content, followed by "Watch Now" rows that surface media content from installed apps.
-Android TV supports voice input for commands and universal search across multiple services using Google Assistant.
-With Google assistant, users can also control their Smart Home devices.
+Earlier, the Android TV home screen used a vertically scrolling, row-based interface, including a "content discovery" area populated by suggested content, followed by "Watch Now" rows that surfaced media content from installed apps.